 - macOS: 10.6 (Snow Leopard) or newer

 - Linux: should support any distro with a working ALSA implementation

-Python 3.4 and up is officially supported and wheels (with pre-built binaries) are available for Windows and macOS.
-Python 3.2 and 3.3 may work as well when building the extension from source (as on Linux).
+Python 3.7 and up is officially supported and wheels (with pre-built binaries) are available for Windows and macOS.
+Earlier versions of Python may work as well when building the extension from source (as on Linux).

 The module implements an asynchronous interface, meaning that program execution continues immediately after audio playback is started and a background thread takes care of the rest.
 This makes it easy to incorporate audio playback into GUI-driven applications that need to remain responsive.
 This also means that real-time audio applications (such as a synthesizer) are not possible since the entire audio clip to be played must be ready before playback.